 Human TREM-1 HEK293 Overexpression Lysate: Product Information

 This Human TREM-1 overexpression lysate was created in HEK293 Cells and intented for use as a Western blot (WB) positive control.
-Purification of TREM-1 protein (Cat: 10511-H03H) from the overexpression lysate was verified.
+Purification of TREM-1 protein (Cat: 10511-H08H) from the overexpression lysate was verified.

-A DNA sequence encoding the extracellular domain (Met 1-Arg 200) of human TREM1 (NP_061113.1) precursor was fused with the C-terminal polyhistidine-tagged Fc region of human IgG1 at the C-terminus.
+A DNA sequence encoding the extracellular domain (Met 1-Arg 200) of human TREM1 (NP_061113.1) was fused with the a polyhistidine tag at the C-terminus.

-The recombinant human TREM1/Fc is a disulfide-linked homodimer after removal of the signal peptide.
-The reduced monomer consists of 428 amino acids and has a predicted molecular mass of 48.3 kDa.
-In SDS-PAGE under reducing conditions, the apparent molecular mass of rhTREM1/Fc monomer is approximately 60-65 kDa due to glycosylation.
+The secreted recombinant human TREM1 consists of 191 amino acids and has a predicted molecular mass of 21.8 kDa.
+In SDS-PAGE under reducing conditions, the apparent molecular mass of rhTREM1 is approximately 38-42 kDa due to glycosylation.